unknowntrojan/dearrowdiscordbot/README.md

 Since this was a 2 hour quickie project, it is very simple and not very configurable.

-Register a discord application on the discord developer portal.
+Register a Discord application on the Discord developer portal.

-It requires the following permissions: Attach Files, Embed Links, Read Message History, Send Messages, View Channels.
+It requires the following permissions: `Attach Files, Embed Links, Read Message History, Send Messages, View Channels`.

 Get the Bot Token, place it in a file under `src/token`.
 It will be hardcoded into the binary.

+It is now 6am, this is super half baked, lmao